nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * TODO `<? super String>` - does it match a super _interface_?
 * TODO `Predicate<? super String> predicate = s -> s.startsWith("g");` // COMPILES ?
 If yes as what?
+* TODO Check where shorthand <> is acceptable and where not (method call arg, return statement etc)

 #### Try Catch Finally